 Challenges of APIs in Healthcare

-Moreover, data sources, technologies, and attributes can change when updated, which creates the need to reinvent ETL– extract/transform/load-scripts.
+Moreover, data sources, technologies, and attributes can change when updated, which creates the need to reinvent ETL– extract/transform/load scripts.
 If any system uses numerous APIs, transforming data to a readable format may take months and years.

 Since testing is a challenge, coordinating tests with companies and agencies is another hassle.
 Healthcare systems have a complicated data flow that may be difficult to replicate.
 Therefore, developers must determine an efficient method of testing the API to ensure it provides accurate results.

-What Barriers do Healthcare Brands Face while Introducing APIs?
+Barriers Healthcare Organizations Face While Introducing APIs

-With the numerous benefits it offers healthcare organizations, some of the barriers brands experience while introducing APIs are as follows.
+With the numerous benefits, it offers healthcare organizations, some of the barriers brands experience while introducing APIs are as follows.

-Budget
+1. Budget

 Developing a healthcare system is always expensive.
 Creating an efficient API increases the final sum.
 The cost of creating an API system may even cross $20,000.

-Security
+2. Security

 Data privacy issues are another challenge that most brands face.
 While talking about protecting medical information, there are additional standards.

-Standards
+3. Standards

 There are numerous standards applied to APIs in healthcare.
 These standards are expensive to maintain.

-Workflow
+4. Workflow

 APIs facilitate the flow of data.
 Data flow starts when patients get access to data, data flow starts, and when patients begin generating data.
 Many companies are cautious about the flow of data.

-Protect web applications
+1. Protect web applications

-API services detect viruses and date insertions.
+API services detect viruses and data insertions.
 It will alert you to attempts and malware, enabling you to respond efficiently to solve the problem.
 Depending on the service, APIs also track the traffic source and will allow you to block malware from the same source.

-Verify site reliability
+2. Verify site reliability

 APIs verify the reliability of websites, enabling you to block sites, pages, or domains that are risky.
 This information also alerts users if they enter any dangerous resource.

-Identify your attack surface
+3. Identify your attack surface

 APIs enable you to check your network, including your domain names, IP addresses, and DNS records.
 You can use APIs to prevent attacks, identify outdated records, and monitor DNS changes.